 - Be ready for further studies in the MBA program

 I have carefully designed my videos to improve your study time.
 The lecture videos are delivered asynchronously, meaning that you do not have to be behind your computer at any specified time to hear my lectures.
 You can study when you are most productive!
-These videos are provided in "mp4" format and can be played directly from most browsers, and they are available as podcasts (on iTunes).
-See my "Videos, Podcasts, iTunes" webpage for more information.
+These videos are provided in "mp4" format and can be played directly from most browsers, and they are available as podcasts.
+See my "Videos, Podcasts, iTunes" webpage for more information about the variety of ways to watch my videos.
 I think that you will enjoy these lecture videos.

 The "Course Calendar" webpage shows dates and topics for this course.

 About a week before the class begins, I will send you a "Welcome" email that provides details and course access information, including how to access Moodle and a small pre-course assignment.
 I send this email to your email addresses on record with the Registrar, so watch for this email and remember that you may need to check your “junk” mailbox.